kibook/xml-utils/utils/xml-transform/README.md

   - \-l, --list
     Treat input (stdin or arguments) as lists of files to transform, rather than files themselves.

+  - \-n, --null-input
+    Use a minimal XML document as input instead of any files or stdin.
+    This allows for executing a transformation script without needing a "real" XML document as input.

+    The "null" document consists of single element named "a".

   - \-o, --out \<file\>
     Output to \<file\> instead of stdout.
 This option only makes sense